-Provision of public toilets, particularly in areas of the Garden where visitation could increase, such as the Magpie Lawn.
-Most of the toilets in the Garden have been upgraded in the last 10 years.
+Provision of public toilets particularly in areas of the garden where visitation could increase, such as Magpie Lawn.
+Most of the toilets in the garden have been upgraded in the past ten years.
 However, the Play Area toilet block is old and is not built to full accessibility standards.
-With the development of the adjacent Children's Garden and the increase in use of this area by families and larger school groups, a full assessment of the need for toilets in this area is needed.
+With the development of the adjacent Children's Garden and the increase in use of this area by families, and larger school groups a full assessment of the need for toilets in this area is needed.

-The Treehouse Visitor Centre occupies a central position in the Garden but attracts only about 30% of casual visitors.
+The Treehouse Visitor Centre occupies a central position in the Botanic Garden but attracts only about 30% of casual visitors to the Garden.
 Factors that contribute to this may be its physical separation from the main entrance and promenade in the Main Garden, and its specific information role.
 Only some visitors specifically seek information.

 Circulation and layout of the Treehouse has been improved recently and the changing displays including short-term exhibitions such as the Quilting Exhibition in 2014 attract large crowds.
-With its elevated views and wealth of information, coupled with its proximity to the proposed Children's Garden, it has potential to become much more of an attraction.
+With its elevated views and wealth of information, coupled with its proximity to the proposed Children's Garden means it has potential to become much more of an attraction.

-4.4.1.4 Policies: other visitor facilities such as seating, shelter, barbecues and rubbish bins
+4.4.3 Policies - Other Visitor Facilities such as seating, shelter, barbeques and rubbish bins.

-- a) To provide visitor shelters in the Main Garden and Lady Norwood Rose Garden that are sensitively designed and located to minimise any negative impact of the structure on the garden environment and be sympathetic to garden character. - b) No additional seating will be provided in the Main Garden and the Rose Garden.
+- To provide visitor shelters in the Main Garden and Lady Norwood Rose Garden that are sensitively designed and located to minimise any negative impact of the structure on the garden environment and be sympathetic to garden character. - No additional seating will be provided in the Main garden and the Rose Garden.

-4.4.1.5 Policies: Anderson Park facilities
+4.4.4 Policies - Anderson Park facilities

-- a) A full-size playing field shall remain available for the existing sports codes and any proposed changes shall be fully discussed with these codes and with interest groups. - b) Activities associated with public events will be permitted on the playing field at times when the field is not being used for organised sport, provided that the field is protected from damage.
+- A full-size playing field shall remain available for the existing sports codes and any proposed changes shall be fully discussed with these codes and with interest groups. - Activities associated with public events shall be permitted on the playing field at times when the field is not being used for organised sport, provided that the field is protected from damage